 3. Florida Bark Scorpion

-Good to own as a pet? | Yes |
+Good to own as a pet?Yes

 As the name suggests, the Florida Bark Scorpion is native to Florida but has been seen in the southern parts of Georgia occasionally too.
 They are medium to large-sized scorpions with dark brown, almost black bodies, which can have a red tinge at times.
 The legs are usually lighter in color, and they often have very faint yellow markings on their backs.

-Interesting facts about scorpions
+Interesting Facts about Scorpions

-While most of us recoil at the very sight of scorpions, for many people, scorpions make fascinating pets.
+While most of us recoil at the very sight of scorpions, for many people, scorpions make interesting pets.
 They are low-maintenance, and while they may not be cuddly animals, they are certainly fascinating to watch.

 You might also want to know: